dcbaker/cython/Demos/freeze/README.rst

 ===========

-**cython_freeze** generates a C source file to embed a Python interpreter with one or more Cython modules built in.
-This allows one to create a single executable from Cython code, without having to have separate shared objects for each Cython module.
+**cython_freeze** generates a C source file to embed a Python interpreter with one or more Cython0 modules built in.
+This allows one to create a single executable from Cython0 code, without having to have separate shared objects for each Cython0 module.
 A major advantage of this approach is that it allows debugging with gprof(1), which does not work with shared objects.

 Unless ``-p`` is given, the first module's ``__name__`` is set to